openrobotics/reps/rep.md

 ### 1.4 Safe Extensibility & Vendor Namespacing
 Engine-specific parameters (e.g., solver iterations, GPU tensors) not covered by core OpenUSD schemas must be explicitly namespaced with a vendor prefix (e.g., mujoco:, isaac:).
 This applies to both formal vendor-supplied API schemas and ad-hoc custom attributes.
 This proprietary metadata must be strictly isolated within the ETL Pipeline's "Proprietary Layer" (Section 1.2.1) and never authored in the baseline simulation payload.
+Authors must strive to minimize proprietary layer to strictly necessary.

 ---